Senior Strategy & CEO Advisory

 Senior strategic advisory for founders, CEOs and leadership teams facing decisions with real commercial weight.
 Based in Dubai, working across the GCC and international markets.

+There are no junior analysts, no templated frameworks, no hundred-page decks that gather dust.
 This is not consulting in the traditional sense.
-There are no junior analysts, no templated frameworks, no hundred-page decks that gather dust.
 This is direct, senior-level advisory from someone who has sat in the chair you are sitting in, inside businesses where the consequences of getting it wrong were immediate and high-impact.

-Restaurant Strategy Consulting for Founders and CEOs
+Restaurant strategy consulting for founders and CEOs

 Most restaurant and hospitality leaders do not need more information.
 They need clarity on a specific decision, at a specific moment, from someone who understands what is truly at stake.